Victoria Sanger Freeman

 Victoria Sanger Freeman (28 September 1895 – August 1991) was an English circus entertainer.

 Victoria Florence Sanger Freeman was a legendary figure in the circus world, where she gained and earned the title "the Queen of the Elephants".
 She was born on 28 September 1895 into a renowned family which was commanded to appear and perform at Windsor Castle by Queen Victoria.

 Early life

-Her father having married a cousin, made the young Victoria a Sanger on both sides of the family.
+Her father having married a cousin once removed, made the young Victoria a Sanger on both sides of the family.
 She was the great-granddaughter of the original 'Lord' George Sanger.
 He had bestowed this courtesy peerage on himself when faced with a court battle with Bill Cody, alias Buffalo Bill.
-On her father's side, she was also a great-granddaughter of Lord George's brother, John.
+On her father's side, she was a granddaughter of Lord George's brother, John.
 For many years she travelled with the Lord John Sanger Circus (a group of entertainers which had been formed by him).